Teiger Mentor in the Arts

 Spring 2018 Teiger Mentor in the Arts

-Sam Lewitt is a New York City–based artist who creates site-responsive artworks with industrial materials and infrastructural conditions that he selects for their specific physical qualities, as well as their relationship to their original contexts and typical applications.
+Sam Lewitt is a New York City based artist who creates site-responsive artworks with industrial materials and infrastructural conditions that he selects for their specific physical qualities, as well as their relationship to their original contexts and typical applications.

-Lewitt's sculptural installations were recently exhibited in a solo exhibition titled FILLER at Galerie Buchholz in Berlin, and together with the work of a number artists who also contributed to the Corderie Dell'Arsenale at the 2017 Venice Biennale of Art.
-Additional solo exhibitions have been held at the Swiss Institute in New York City in 2016 and Kunsthalle Basel in 2016; and the Wattis Institute for Contemporary Art in San Francisco in 2015.
+Lewitt's sculptural installations were recently exhibited in a solo exhibition titled FILLER at Galerie Buchholz in Berlin, together with the work of a number of artists who also contributed to the Corderie Dell'Arsenale at the 2017 Venice Biennale of Art.
+Additional solo exhibitions have been held at the Swiss Institute in New York City in 2016 and Kunsthalle Basel in 2016, and the Wattis Institute for Contemporary Art in San Francisco in 2015.
 Beyond the 2017 Venice Biennale, Lewitt's recent group exhibitions include A Slow Succession with Many Interruptions at the San Francisco Museum of Modern Art in San Francisco in 2016, Nature after Nature at Fridericianum in Kassel, Germany in 2014, and the Whitney Biennial in 2012.
 His writing has appeared in publications such as Artforum, Collapse, CURA, Kunstforum International, October, and Texte zur Kunst.

 Lewitt delivered a public lecture on February 12, 2018, at 5:15 p.m. in the Abby and Howard Milstein Auditorium.